Leon-Fray/AI-Powered-RPG/README.md

 Join the Community:

-Connect with fellow adventurers, share your tales, and get the latest updates by joining our [Discord server].
+Connect with fellow adventurers, share your tales, and get the latest updates by joining our [Discord server](https://discord.com).
 Engage in discussions, exchange strategies, and become a part of the growing community of Infinite Adventures players.

 Prepare to embark on a text-based journey like no other.
 The terminal awaits, and the world of Infinite Adventures is yours to explore.
 Are you ready to shape your own epic tale?